apache/carbondata/docs/index/bloomfilter-index-guide.md

   PROPERTIES ('BLOOM_SIZE'='640000', 'BLOOM_FPP'='0.00001', 'BLOOM_COMPRESS'='true')
   ```

 Here, (name,id) are INDEX_COLUMNS.
 Carbondata will generate BloomFilter index on these columns.
-Queries on these columns are usually like 'COL = VAL'.
+Queries on these columns are usually like `'COL = VAL'`.

 **Properties for BloomFilter Index**